“Writing a poem is one of the ways to love the world . . . .” —Stephen Dobyns

 Favorite chore: Cleaning out the ashes in the fireplace.

 College: After changing my major 99 times, and colleges 3 times, I finally landed in the field of education (San Jose State Unversity, CA).
 I taught on and off for a few years.
-That led me to graduate studies in Children’s Literature (Simmons College, Boston, MA); more schooling in Library Studies (Simmons, again); which eventually led to more graduate work in classics-philosophy-liberal studies (St. John’s College, Annapolis, MD), the perfect course of study for people who change their major 99 times as an undergraduate.
+That led me to graduate studies in Children’s Literature (Simmons College, Boston, MA); more schooling in Library and Information Studies (Simmons, again); which eventually led to more graduate work in Western Classics (St. John’s College, MD and NM), the perfect course of study for people who change their major 99 times as an undergraduate.

 What I’m doing now: I was the middle school librarian at Sidwell Friends School in Washington, DC for 14 years and have since relocated to New Mexico.
-When I’m not reading and writing, you might find me gardening, sewing, and making music.
+When I’m not reading and writing, you will find me gardening, river-walking, sewing, making music, or hanging with our house rabbits.